-Physician burnout is an all too common phenomenon in today’s medical world.
-Nearly half of all doctors in the US report some level of burnout or being overworked.
+Unfortunately, physician burnout is an all too common phenomenon in today’s medical world.
+In fact, rtoughly half of all doctors in the US report some level of burnout or being overworked.
 This loss of enthusiasm for work and decreased sense of self-efficacy ultimately results in a decline in the physician-patient relationship, and can result in malpractice.
-Telemedicine addresses and solves many of the common problems with traditional care that are leading to physician burnout.
+Telemedicine addresses and helps to fight many of the common problems with traditional care that are leading to physician burnout.
 Here’s how:

 Many doctors site time management as one of the leading causes of burnout.
 Without telemedicine, doctors’ offices are jam-packed 24/7.
 Many of the in-person appointments in a doctor’s workday can be easily dealt with over the phone.
 With Carie™, doctors can see patients through a HIPAA-secure video platform, assess their symptoms, send prescriptions and treatment options all over the phone.
 Telemedicine helps tremendously with physician burnout by reducing the number of superfluous in-office visits and providing the appropriate, top of the line care to patients over the phone.